The Perf Panel gives you a detailed view into how fast your page loads.

-- Take an honest look at whether including 3rd party social and analytics widgets is worth the extra bloat.
+- Take an honest look at whether 3rd party social and analytics widgets are worth the extra bloat.
 Try to remove anything that isn’t truly necessary.
 This is more important than ever, now that the majority of browsing happens on mobile devices.

 - If it ain’t broke, don’t fix it.
 It’s tempting to constantly tweak performance.
 But if you’re already getting sub-second load times, you can probably move on to other tasks.